ProjectLibertyLabs/siwa/docs/src/Actions/Request.md

 Frequency Access users can provide verified email or phone/SMS to your application when requested and approved by the user.
 This is _not_ required, and best practice is to only make such a request if it is required for the functioning of the application.

-The request MUST be wrapped in `requestedCredentials` which is an array that is treated as an `allOf`.
+The request MUST be wrapped in `requestedCredentials` which is an array that requires ALL listed credential objects.
 Supported Options:

-- `oneOf`: Requires ONLY one credential from the list
 - `anyOf`: Requires one or more credentials from the list
-- `allOf`: Requires ALL listed credentials

 ```json
 {